anthonywittig/jit-ssh/README.md

 ## Without this program

-### Spin up an EC2 instance
+1. spin up an EC2 instance ("middle man")

-t3.nano has "up to 5Gb" network, which might be enough.
+  * t3.nano has "up to 5Gb" network, which might be enough
+  * use Ubuntu
+  * enable SSH (default)
+  * pick the right key pair (create if you don't already have one)

+2. from the machine that you want to make accessible ("remote machine")
+  * copy the private key over (if not already present) and `chmod 400` it
+  * connect with something like `ssh -i PATH_TO_KEY ubuntu@ec2-....compute.amazonaws.com` (you can get the address from the EC2 console by clicking on the "connect" option)